Research

 Incompressible Fluid Mixing

-In many engineering applications it is important to be able to mix two fluids efficiently.
-In combustion engines one needs to mix fuel and air, in chemical process such as polymer production one needs to mix monomers and reactacts, and in lab-on-chip applications one needs to mix samples and reagents.
+In many applications it is important to be able to mix two fluids efficiently.
+In combustion engines one needs to mix fuel and air, in chemical processes such as polymer production one needs to mix monomers and reactants, and in lab-on-chip applications one needs to mix samples and reagents.
 While there are many heuristics for what makes a flow field good at mixing, we do not have a complete mathematical understanding of this behavior.
-This projects aims to characterize maximally efficient mixing fields, thereby giving us a better mathmatical understanding of mixing and helping us to design machines and protocols which can mix more effectively.
+As described above, this problem can also be modeled as a problem of controlling densities, and can be treated using the same optimal transport-related tools.
+This project aims to characterize maximally efficient mixing fields, thereby giving us a better mathematical understanding of mixing and helping us to design machines and protocols which can mix more effectively.
+Moreover, this problem provides a valuable test case for control of continuum systems with coupling constraints (in this case, incompressibility).

 “Incompressible Optimal Transport and Applications in Fluid Mixing,”